Film and television adaptations of video games: 2017–present: Modern age and critical success

-Jim Carrey's role as Dr. Robotnik in the Sonic the Hedgehog series, which saw critical and commercial successes, revitalized his career in the 2020s.
+Jim Carrey's role as Dr. Robotnik in the Sonic the Hedgehog film series, which saw critical and commercial successes, revitalized his career in the 2020s.

-Jack Black portrayed Bowser in The Super Mario Bros.
-Movie and Steve in Minecraft Movie; both saw major box-office success in the 2020s.
+Jack Black voiced Bowser in The Super Mario Bros.
+Movie and portrayed Steve in A Minecraft Movie; both saw major box-office success in the 2020s.

 Observers noted a substantial uptick in the critical and commercial success of video game adaptations in the late 2010s and 2020s.
 Until 2019, no video game film–live-action or animated–had received a Rotten Tomatoes "fresh" rating, with a score over 60%.
-Since then, Detention, Detective Pikachu, The Angry Birds Movie 2, and Sonic the Hedgehog have been able to attain a "fresh" rating on Rotten Tomatoes.
-Both Detective Pikachu and Sonic the Hedgehog posted better-than-expected domestic takes, with Sonic having the highest domestic opening in 2020, while Detention enjoyed strong box office success in Asia.
-Sonics success led to two sequels, Sonic the Hedgehog 2 (2022) and Sonic the Hedgehog 3 (2024), and a fourth film is in development.
+Since then, Detective Pikachu, The Angry Birds Movie 2, Gran Turismo, the 3 movies of the Sonic film series, Mortal Kombat II and Resident Evil have been able to attain a "fresh" rating on Rotten Tomatoes.
+Both Detective Pikachu and Sonic the Hedgehog posted better-than-expected domestic grosses, with Sonic having the highest domestic opening in 2020.
+Sonics success led to two sequels, Sonic the Hedgehog 2 (2022) and Sonic the Hedgehog 3 (2024), and a fourth and event film currently in development.
 As a result of their success, several video game developers began to operate their own film production companies (e.g. PlayStation Productions) to support IP-based video game films.

 The success of newer video game adaptations led to television series using both live-action and animation.
+Dmitri M. Johnson, co-founder of Story Kitchen, a production company focused on video game adaptations for film and television, said "There was that period in time, pre-Sonic, where it was, 'You're so lucky that Hollywood is even looking at you'", while since then, movie studio look to video games and the studios that make them as potential investments, giving rise to the growth of adaptions in the 2020s.
 Successful live-action series include The Last of Us (2023–present) and Fallout (2024–present); both were nominated for the Primetime Emmy Award for Outstanding Drama Series, and the former also recognized a Peabody Award, described as "its creative achievements as a feat of cross-media translation, and for setting a new, high watermark for the artistic possibilities of video game adaptations".
 Successful animated series during this time include Castlevania (2017–2021), Carmen Sandiego (2019–2021), Arcane (2021–2024) and Cyberpunk: Edgerunners (2022).